 \chapter{Categories and Magmoids}

-This chapter independent of the following chapters, and may be safely skipped if the readers interests lie elsewhere.
+This chapter is independent of the following chapters, and may be safely skipped if the reader's interests lie elsewhere.
 In it we generalize the setting of windowed recurrences to category-theoretic settings.
 In keeping with the spirit of category theory, this chapter contains many definitions and equivalences.